 Judah Freed's Blog | Making Global ...more

-The big houses already are sending their reps to ...more
+The big houses already are sending their reps to call on ...more

 - Steve Hoffman at Founders Space recently returned from a "marathon business trip" to Asia.
 He returned with some unexpected findings about business in China that defy many of our staid stereotypes in the West.
 With Steve's permission, I am quoting his findings below: